If you’re serious about truly improving the performance in your workplace, find out why…

 Lean & Agile software development requires new management practices, new approaches to requirements, new ways of getting customers involved in development and new ways for teams to work.
-Unsurprisingly, many organizations struggle and end up wasting a LOT of money.
+Unsurprisingly, many organizations struggle and end up WASTING MONEY.
 Practices get poorly implemented, watered down and applied out of context.

-For the same reason any top sports athlete or team wouldn’t even entertain the idea of working without one: to improve your performance fast.
+For the same reason top sports teams and athletes wouldn’t even entertain the idea of working without a coach: to improve your team and individual performance fast.

-And I really mean get a top coach.
+Don’t get just anyone.
+Invest in a top consultant.
 Despite what you may have seen around, Agile is not about hugging trees and playing LEGO games all day long.
-You need somebody who brings models, experience and options, who is able to adapt well to your company culture and co-design the conditions that let people flourish and, ultimately, obliterate the competition.
+You need somebody who brings models, experience and options, who gets his hands dirty, able to communicate persuasively at different levels in your organisation.
+You need somebody who brings fresh ideas and the latest trends from the industry, but who is also able to adapt – with integrity – to your company culture.

 But if you are still keen on getting certified in something that looks like Agile, read a couple of books and just go to scrum.org.
 Do the test online.
 It’s much cheaper than other alternatives.
 I’ll wait.

 Because I bring formidable thinking tools and approaches to help you outlearn, outpace and — ultimately — obliterate your competition.